rebelot/heirline.nvim/cookbook.md

     you may often prefer wrapping a 'third-party' functions rather than passing their reference as is.
 Note 2: the callback is ___not___ executed in the context of the window/buffer the component belongs to, but in the context of the _actual_ current window and buffer.
+Use `winid` parameter to retrieve information about the current buffer from a callback.
 - `{...}`:
   - Type: `list`
   - Description: The component progeny.
 Each item of the list is a component